 Devon Bat Survey information

-Our final survey will run from April-September 2020.
-Bookings will open during March so keep an eye out here for updates, or subscribe to our website to receive our regular e-newsletters.
+To find out when survey bookings open, keep an eye out here for updates, or subscribe to our website to receive our regular e-newsletters.

 Read on to find out how the survey works…

 What is Devon Bat Survey?